ditman/flutter-genui/packages/spikes/fcp_client/docs/Flutter_Composition_Protocol.md

 ### **5.1.
 Client-to-Server: The `EventPayload`**

-When a user triggers an event, the client sends an `EventPayload` to the server.
+When a user triggers an event, or for the initial UI request, the client sends a payload to the server that includes information about its capabilities.
+For events, this is the `EventPayload`.

+To support a stateless server architecture, the client must identify its catalog of capabilities with each request.
+This is done using one of two strategies:

+1.  **By Reference:** The client sends a reference to a known base catalog, plus any local additions.
+This is the standard, lightweight mode of operation.
+2.  **By Value:** If the server does not recognize the catalog reference, it will reject the request.
+The client must then resend the request, this time embedding its complete catalog.

+The `EventPayload` is structured as follows:

+- `catalogReference`: An optional object identifying a pre-agreed base catalog.
+  - `name`: The name of the base catalog (e.g., "material").
+  - `version`: The semantic version of the base catalog (e.g., "1.2.1").
+- `catalogAdditions`: An optional, partial `WidgetCatalog` object containing any client-specific widgets or data types that augment the base catalog.
+- `fullCatalog`: An optional, complete `WidgetCatalog` object.
+This is sent only when the server does not recognize the `catalogReference` or when no base catalog is used.
 - `sourceNodeId`: The `id` of the `LayoutNode` that generated the event.
 - `eventName`: The name of the event (e.g., `onPressed`).
 - `timestamp`: An ISO 8601 string representing when the event occurred.
 - `arguments`: An optional object containing contextual data.
-The structure of this object **must** conform to the schema defined for this event in the `WidgetCatalog`.
+The structure of this object **must** conform to the schema defined for this event in the resolved `WidgetCatalog`.

 ### **5.2.
 Server-to-Client: The `StateUpdate` Payload**